minecraftforum/rules/rules/global/rules.markdown

     A spam post is a post that provides no value to the discussion.
-The most common spam posts are posting "tl:dr;", "+1", "this", posting image macros, and nothing but memes.
+The most common spam posts are posting "tl:dr;", "+1", "this", posting image macros, and nothing but memes or images.
 These sort of posts really rustle our jimmies.

 * __Reply to Inappropriate Content__